U.S. gaming platform Roblox to delay IPO until next year

-“We’ve seen companies take innovative approaches to creating a more market-based relationship between investors and companies,” Roblox Chief Executive David Baszucki said in the memo on Friday.
+“We’ve seen companies take innovative approaches to creating a more market-based relationship between investors and companies,” Roblox Chief Executive David Baszucki said in the memo, dated Friday.

-“We’ve decided to take this opportunity to work with our advisors to see how we can make such improvements.”
+“We’ve decided to take this opportunity to work with our advisers to see how we can make such improvements.”

 Baszucki said the company expects to list early next year.
 The San Mateo, California-based firm had filed to raise $1 billion through an IPO on the New York Stock Exchange and was expected to join a year-end IPO wave.